sabrinapeters/sdrp.old/_drafts/2014-06-02/MH-group-think.md

 It does not matter who started which thread.
 I watched two unrelated MH threads explode with these same reactions from current members, and it told me one thing: group think.
 Which leads to the next question: whence comes group think?

 That should be fairly easy to answer: manipulation and fear tactics.
 And whose fault would that be?
 Easy: leadership.
 Okay, but what's wrong with the leadership?
-Again, I've noticed similar themes in MH leadership.
+Again, I've noticed some themes in MH leadership.

 1. Mark Driscoll, of course, whose personality is another blog post.
 2. Fairly young leadership.